X86: Protected mode

 The Intel 80386 extended offsets and also the segment limit field in each segment descriptor to 32 bits, enabling a segment to span the entire memory space.
 It also introduced support in protected mode for paging, a mechanism making it possible to use paged virtual memory (with 4 KB page size).
 Paging allows the CPU to map any page of the virtual memory space to any page of the physical memory space.
 To do this, it uses additional mapping tables in memory called page tables.
 Protected mode on the 80386 can operate with paging either enabled or disabled; the segmentation mechanism is always active and generates virtual addresses that are then mapped by the paging mechanism if it is enabled.
 The segmentation mechanism can also be effectively disabled by setting all segments to have a base address of 0 and size limit equal to the whole address space; this also requires a minimally-sized segment descriptor table of only four descriptors (since the FS and GS segments need not be used).

 Paging is used extensively by modern multitasking operating systems.
 Linux, 386BSD and Windows NT were developed for the 386 because it was the first Intel architecture CPU to support paging and 32-bit segment offsets.
 The 386 architecture became the basis of all further development in the x86 series.

 x86 processors that support protected mode boot into real mode for backward compatibility with the older 8086 class of processors.
 Upon power-on (a.k.a. booting), the processor initializes in real mode, and then begins executing instructions.
-Operating system boot code, which might be stored in read-only memory, may place the processor into the protected mode to enable paging and other features). do not apply in protected mode.
+Operating system boot code, which might be stored in read-only memory, may place the processor into the protected mode to enable paging and other features.
 Conversely, segment arithmetic, a common practice in real mode code, is not allowed in protected mode.